 - Flexible placement periods

 - Extra guidance by your study career coach

 Of course, in return we ask extra efforts from top athletes:

 Before the start of each study period you have to plan the sport and study activities carefully, and discuss it with your coach.
 Just like regular students, you have to follow electives.
 If your sport activities make this impossible, there are other ways to get the study points in question.

 Application top athlete status

-To be able to make use of the mentioned facilities you need to have a top athlete status (according to the NOC*NSF norm, or playing at the highest national level,) You can apply for this status via student counsellor/top athlete coordinator Mr Jan van Westrenen.
-He will help you get the status confirmation and will refer you to the person in your department with whom you can synchronise sport and studies.
+To be able to make use of the mentioned facilities you need to have a top athlete status (according to the NOC*NSF norm, or playing at the highest national level,) You can apply for this status via student counsellor/top athlete coordinator Mr Jan van Westrenen or Jaben Kortland.
+They will help you get the status confirmation and will refer you to the person in your department with whom you can synchronize sport and studies.